rayanisran/play-network-solution/DEV-README.md

 CLIENT_ID = "your_client_id"
 AUTH_TOKEN = "your_auth_token"
 ```

-(**WARNING**: do not ever upload this file!)
----
+WARNING: add this file to .gitignore.

 ## Main Functionality

 The `main.py` script is intended to run indefinitely.
 It runs a scheduled task every 15 minutes which:
  1. Reads a .csv containing player profiles, each of which is identified by its MAC address.
 These MAC Addresses are consolidated into a list.
- 2. Pass each profile to an `update_player` function, which sends an HTTP PUT request to a local server.
+ 2. Pass each profile to an `update_player` function, which sends an HTTP PUT request to a local server with a predefined client ID and token.
 The function handles multiple response scenarios, returning various status codes (success, unauthorized, not found, conflict, server errors).

----

 ## Running Tests